The Living Trusts Purpose Is Private Distribution

 No matter what age you are when you encounter your financial milestones, you need to have “that” heart-to-heart discussion with your partner and make sure you are in agreement about what will happen should one of you not come home tomorrow.
 Does life insurance pay off the mortgage, or start a college fund?

-Living Trust: Advantages
+Living Trusts: Advantages

 - Privacy: If you have a living trust, distribution of your assets remains confidential, but if your estate were to go to probate, they would be open for public discussion and possible challenge.